-Unless you elect otherwise, if your accumulated share account is more than \$5,000, you will automatically receive your benefit as a single life annuity.
-If you elect to exercise your right to the single life annuity, your Accumulated Share Account will be paid to you as an annuity from an insurance company.
-These are the only forms of payment under the terms of the Plan guaranteed to provide benefit payments to you for the rest of your life.
+Unless you elect otherwise, if your accumulated share account is more than \$5,000, you will automatically receive your benefit as a single life annuity if you are unmarried or as a Joint and 50% Survivor Annuity if you are married.
+If you (or you and your Spouse if you are married) elect to exercise your right to the single life annuity or the Joint and 50% Survivor Annuity, your Accumulated Share Account will be paid to you as an annuity from an insurance company.
+These are the only forms of payment under the terms of the Plan guaranteed to provide benefit payments to you for the rest of your life (and your Spouse's life if you are married).

-Please see examples on page 2 of what the single life annuity might look like for various combinations of age, assumed interest rate, and mortality assumptions.
+Please see examples on page 2 of what the single life annuity and the Joint and 50% Survivor Annuity might look like for various combinations of age, Spouse's age, assumed interest rate and mortality assumptions.
 To get a quote for your actual circumstances, you can request a quote.